xirhxq/mr-dapa/README.md

 MIT License - see the [LICENSE](LICENSE) file for details

 ## To-do List
- - Support for customisable plotting
+ - Toggle trace showing in 2D map
+ - Heatmap component
+ - Example with data transforming from other  formats
- - Support for 3D plots
+ - 3D map